rstudio/education.rstudio.com/content/teach/tools/index.md

 # Packages

 After you get your tech stack set up, you'll want to think about packages that can help you create and deliver your content better.
-Several of RStudio's open source R packages can be very helpful when creating, organizing, and delivering your educational content.
+Several of Posit's open source R packages can be very helpful when creating, organizing, and delivering your educational content.

 - __Create interactive tutorials with the [learnr package](https://rstudio.github.io/learnr/).__ The [learnr package](https://rstudio.github.io/learnr/) is designed to turn any [R Markdown document](https://rmarkdown.rstudio.com) into an interactive tutorial.
 The final product can be published all of the same ways that Shiny applications can, including running locally on an end-user’s machine or running on a Shiny Server or hosting service like [shinyapps.io](https://www.shinyapps.io/).
 All of the [Posit Cloud Primers](https://posit.cloud/learn/primers) are written with learnr &mdash; you can see the source code in this [GitHub repository](https://github.com/rstudio-education/primers).